 The directors have reviewed a downside projection which represents a plausible worst-case scenario.
-This downside projection assumes a 50% increase in debtor days, 25% increase in unbilled revenues and includes a 50% headroom on supplier security requirements.
-In this downside scenario the headroom liquidity is equivalent to 4 months' worth of operating costs.
+This downside projection assumes a 50% increase debtor days, 25% increase in unbilled revenues and includes a 25% headroom on supplier security requirements.

-As part of the plausible worst-case scenario, to quantify the margin call cash requirements it was assumed that the supply portfolio grows by 20% and that the prevailing energy prices persist to the end of 2023 and then fall to the lowest levels seen for the last five years.
+As part of the plausible worst-case scenario, to quantify the margin call cash requirements it was assumed that the prevailing energy prices persist to the end of 2024 and then fall to the lowest levels seen for the last five years.